When is Dubois v Tetteh?

 • Selected odds

-How to live stream Dubois v Tetteh on a laptop, phone or tablet
+How to live stream Dubois v Tetteh on a laptop

-BT Sport customers can bookmark this page, return at 7.30pm on Friday 27 September and then open this Dubois v Tetteh live stream.
+Subscribers wanting to watch can bookmark this page, return at the start of our coverage and view this Dubois v Tetteh live stream.

 How to watch Dubois v Tetteh on TV

-*BT Sport customers can download the BT Sport big-screen app on PS4, Xbox, Apple TV and selected Samsung Smart TVs.
-To watch the action, log in with a BT ID at 7.30pm on Saturday 27 September and follow the Dubois v Tetteh link at the top of the homepage.
+*BT Sport customers can download the BT Sport app on PS4, Xbox, Apple TV and Samsung Smart TVs (2015 models onwards).
+To watch the action, follow the Dubois v Tetteh link on the homepage ahead of the fight.

 How to get a BT Sport subscription